Rosie Gaines: Later life

 Over the years, Gaines experienced a number of health issues, including diabetes.
 In 2009, she was admitted into a psychiatric ward after an insulin overdose and seizure.
 In 2014, she was hospitalized after not taking enough insulin.
 That same year, a missing person's report was filed by her daughter Latoya to ascertain her whereabouts.
-She was located in a homeless shelter in Richmond, Virginia, but refused help.
+She was located in a homeless shelter in Richmond, California, but refused help.
 She did not receive royalties during this time due to her bank accounts being closed.

 In early 2015, Gaines's friend and fellow singer Brenda Vaughn organized a benefit concert in Oakland for her recovery and support.
-Various notable artist participated, including Lenny Williams, D’Wayne Wiggins of Tony!
+Various notable artists participated, including Lenny Williams, D’Wayne Wiggins of Tony!
 Toni!
 Tone!, Wilton Rabb of Graham Central Station, Tuck and Patti, Tony Dwayne and Levi Seacer, Jr.

 As of 2016, Gaines was living with her daughter.